git/git.github.io/rev_news/drafts/edition-24.md

 		* One Alternative would be the design of the Git protocol version 2, with capabilities negociation first.

 		* Jeff King, alias Peff, suggested to keep the solution as simple as possible (as an example, a sliced history etc. would be nice to have, but things could get quite complicated).

+		* One downside is that it could take twice the disk space, if the bundle is not generated on the fly.

 		* At present, the Atlassian client is a script mimicing `git clone`, while a proper solution would involve the Git client.